mrafee113/dotbot-link-extra/README.md

 WARNING: there's a bug that I didn't have time to address. for `perms-file`, if the file doesn't exist and this directive is run from inside the `sudo` directive, the perms file created will belong to root.

+WARNING/TODO: there is some performance issues when the number of entries are a bit much...
+I tested it with 200 entries and the fans started spinning as if it's simulating AI or something...

 old logic as of revision [720265](https://github.com/anishathalye/dotbot/tree/720206578a8daf1e7167200e73e314fc4b8af52e):

     link: